lisdude/toaststunt/docs/README.md

 See `README.stunt' for general information on Stunt.

-ToastStunt is the server that runs [Miriani](https://www.toastsoft.net).
+ToastStunt is the server that runs [Miriani](https://www.toastsoft.net) and [ChatMud](https://www.chatmud.com/).
 It has a number of features of dubious usefulness that have been tacked on over the past decade, a semi-complete list of which can be found below:

 - SQLite
 - PCRE